-- 5 All medicines are individually prescribed for each service user, and therefore are the property of the named service user.
+- All medicines are individually prescribed for each service user, and therefore are the property of the named service user.
 Under no circumstances should such medicines be used for the administration of any other service user.
-These medicines must be reserved for the treatment of the named person only. - 5.2 The responsibility for administering medication on a day-to-day basis is that of the 'designated person' assigned responsibility for that shift.
+These medicines must be reserved for the treatment of the named person only. - 5.2 The responsibility for administering medication on a day to day basis is that of the 'designated person' assigned responsibility for that shift.
 The responsibility for carrying out more complex treatment requiring more specialist nursing skills such as intravenous injections, bladder washouts and complicated dressings lies with the Health Authority Visiting Nurse. - 5.3 In cases where medical procedures known as 'invasive' is part of an individual health plan, such as rectal and vaginal preparations or gastronomy procedures.
 The registered manager of the home has a responsibility to ensure that such procedures are accessible to the staff required to assist.
 Hand in hand to this, is ensuring staff receive essential and specific training.
-Only if staff have received training and are deemed competent and confident in such procedures, will the establishment view this as part of their role and expectations in assisting service users meet their individual health plan.

-It is a requirement that TWO staff members are present when administering all medications at the Service.

-- 5.4 With all injections the Community Nursing Team is responsible for training service users and where that is not possible, staff can assist in this area once necessary training has been given.
+Only if staff have received training and are deemed competent and confident in such procedures, will the establishment view this as part of their role and expectations in assisting service users meet their individual health plan. - It is a requirement that TWO staff members are present when administering all medication. - 5.4 With insulin injections the Nursing service is responsible for training service users and where that is not possible, staff can assist in this area once necessary training has been given.
 Staff must be deemed competent and confident before undertaking this task. - 5.5 Staff are to ensure that good hygiene is maintained when assisting with such medical health care needs.
-Staff must as a matter of course, as well as to avoid cross-contamination wear disposal gloves and always wash their hands prior to checking or administering any medications or invasive procedures.
+Staff must as a matter of course, as well as to avoid cross-contamination wear disposal gloves.
 Staff must routinely wash hands, wear an apron and gloves before handling any medicines or assisting with invasive procedures.
 Staff need to be aware that vulnerable young people are more susceptible to virus and infections, therefore such medical procedures are to be treated with care.
 Registered managers of establishments need to ensure that such guidelines for hygienic handling of medication are written within the unit's procedure.